What is a Genetic Algorithm (GA)? [Definition and Uses]

 By harnessing the power of genetic algorithms, researchers and practitioners have successfully solved problems in diverse fields such as engineering, finance, logistics, and artificial intelligence.

-A genetic algorithm (GA) follows a series of steps to search for an optimal solution iteratively.
-These steps are as follows:
+A genetic algorithm (GA) follows a series of sequential steps to iteratively search for an optimal solution.
+These steps are detailed below:

-By repeating these steps, the GA gradually converges towards optimal or near-optimal solutions, guided by the principles of natural selection and evolution.
+By repeating these steps, the genetic algorithm gradually converges toward optimal or near-optimal solutions, guided by the principles of natural selection and evolution.

 Advantages and Limitations of Genetic Algorithm